Notes from the Road: Bicycling from Portland to San Francisco

 “The Henry Miller” is a bike trip that I did solo in late April and early May of 2025.
 I had always wanted to do this ride and get down to the Henry Miller Library along Highway 1, past Big Sur.
 The trip was encouraged along by a website page https://www.bestcoastbiking.com/san-francisco-to-big-sur.
 This website has the maps and itinerary.
 I followed the maps more of less but instead of Big Basin Redwoods State Park on the first night I stopped by my friend’s place in Boulder Creek.
 Julie, the sister of a high school buddy and her husband Al were great to get to know and hang out with.
 Thanks for the awesome dinner!

 “The language of society is conformity; the language of the individual is freedom.
 Life will continue to be hell as long as the people who make up the world shut their eyes to reality.
 Switching from one ideology to another is a useless game.
 Each and every one of us is unique, and must be recognized as such.
 The least we can say about ourselves is that we are American, or French, or whatever the case may be.
-We are first of all human beings, different one from another, obliged to live together, to stew in the same pot.”
+We are first of all human beings, different from one another, obliged to live together, to stew in the same pot.”

 – Henry Miller from “Stand Still Like the Hummingbird”